BigCommerce vs WooCommerce is a battle of two heavyweight ecommerce platforms.

 Ecommerce Tools and Features: The Verdict

-BigCommerce wins again.
+BigCommerce has better ecommerce features than WooCommerce.
 The platform prides itself on having everything you need to create and manage your online store, from abandoned cart recovery to multi-channel integration.
-WooCommerce has a few great features, like blogging and one-click refunds, but overall, it just can’t compete with the ecommerce features BigCommerce has to offer.
+WooCommerce has a few great features, like blogging and one-click refunds, but because of its reliance on extensions, it just can’t compete with the in-house ecommerce features BigCommerce has to offer.

 Want to know what other platforms are out there?